 optional parameters in additional form fields such as a

 Security mechanisms can be applied at different layers of the communication stack and might be used together, often to complement each other.
 Examples are (D)TLS [RFC8446]/[RFC6347], IPSec [RFC4301], OAuth [RFC6749], and ACE [RFC7744].
-Due to the cross-cutting nature of security, the necessary information to apply the right mechanism may be given within the general metadata of the Thing.
+Due to the cross-cutting nature of security, the necessary information to apply the right mechanism may be given within the general metadata of the Thing and/or specialized for each Interaction Affordance or form.

 This section is non-normative.